 How common is this?

 Some studies have shown that 30%-50% of victims that have sustained Traumatic Brain Injuries, have also sustained damage to their pituitary.
 Other studies have suggested that around 42% of veterans with blast related injuries, have irregular hormones because of a pituitary injury.
-The good news is that while the damage its self cannot be un-done, many of the endocrine symptoms from TBI can be mitigated though hormone testing and therapy.
+The good news is that while the damage its self cannot be undone, many of the endocrine symptoms from TBI can be mitigated through hormone testing and therapy.

 How do I get tested?

 Hypopituitarism typically does not show up on an MRI, and so many people recovering from a Traumatic Brain Injury are left to believe that many of their lingering symptoms are either caused by a secondary issue such as Bi-Polar disorder, or are simply not a result of the damage they sustained in the accident.
 Many doctors still do not know the protocol, or even the need to for hormone testing after a Traumatic Brain Injury.